STUDENT HEALTH

 All are welcome to use the resources of the university library.
 To borrow library materials one must have a valid ID card.

-Director: Megan Lowe, Director of the ULM Library
+Director: Jessica Louque, Interim Director of Library

-Contact: (318) 342-1050
+Contact: (318) 342-1060

 Web site: www.ulm.edu/library

-Web site:
+Web site: https://www.ulm.edu/english/write_place.html

 Student Publications serves as a fully functioning newsroom and media design production facility under the auspices of the Communication Program.
-Located in Stubbs Hall Room 131, Student Publications is home to the Hawkeye student newspaper and the Chacahoula yearbook.
+Located in Stubbs Hall Room 131, Student Publications is home to The Hawkeye student newspaper and the Chacahoula yearbook.
 The newsroom/studio features multiple iMac computers, scanners, digital cameras, video cameras, voice recorders, and the latest Adobe Creative Suite desktop publishing and video/photography software.
 The newsroom/studio also features a 42-inch, wall-mounted, flat-screen television and two smaller flat screen televisions used for streaming various news platforms.

 Director: Ms. Whitney Martin